 In 2018, the hemp and cannabis industries boomed.
 Suddenly, the average American could buy hemp.
 This resulted in an explosion of hemp products, particularly CBD hemp products.
 Things began to quiet down after a while.
-However, recently, more hemp product manufacturers have begun producing a new type of product, delta-8-tetrahydrocannabinol (Delta 8 or D8 THC).
+However, more hemp product manufacturers have recently started producing a new type of delta-8-tetrahydrocannabinol (Delta 8 or D8 THC).
 So, what is Delta 8?
 Will it show up on a drug test if you use it?

 Titan Botanicals wants you to be confident in the products you buy from us.
 So, we are here to guide you through everything.
 Ready to go?